sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 ![Number Field Settings](images/1-3.png)

 Confused? 🤔 → Check out the [How to Create a Kintone Database App](https://youtu.be/pRtfn-8cf_I) video 📺

+## Kintone API Token

+To generate an API Token for a Kintone App:

+1. Go to the Kintone App
+2. Go to the Gear icon ⚙️ (top right corner) > Open the App Settings page
+3. Click on the **App Settings** Tab > Click on **API Token** settings
+4. Click the `Generate` button to generate a token
+5. Click the `Save` button (top left corner) to save the token setting
+6. Finally, click the `Update App` button (top right corner) to implement the token setting change.

+Confused? 🤔 → Check out the [Get the API Token](https://youtu.be/pRtfn-8cf_I?t=117) video clip 📺

 ## Create a `.env` file